blue-yonder/tsfresh/README.md

    _Time Series FeatuRe Extraction on basis of Scalable Hypothesis tests (tsfresh -- A Python package)._
    Neurocomputing 307 (2018) 72-77, [doi:10.1016/j.neucom.2018.03.067](https://doi.org/10.1016/j.neucom.2018.03.067).

-The FRESH algorithm has been introduced at the /Worshop on Learning on Big Data/ (WLBD) at the /Asian Conference on Machine Learning/ (ACML) 2016 in Hamilton, New Zealdnd:
+The FRESH algorithm had been presented at the /Worshop on Learning on Big Data/ (WLBD) at the /Asian Conference on Machine Learning/ (ACML) 2016 in Hamilton, New Zealand:

 * Christ, M., Kempa-Liehr, A.W. and Feindt, M. (2016).
     _Distributed and parallel time series feature extraction for industrial big data applications._